-11.1 What grounds of defence can be raised by way of noninfringement to a claim of trade mark infringement?
+11.1 What grounds of defence can be raised by way of non-infringement to a claim of trade mark infringement?

-Prior use: Use of the same or a confusingly similar mark on the national territory for the same or similar products or services, provided that the third party had begun to enjoy uninterrupted use of the mark prior to the filing date of the application for registration, or the date of the first declared use of the mark.
+Prior use: the use of the same or a confusingly similar mark on the national territory for the same or similar products or services, provided that the third party had begun to make uninterrupted use of the mark prior to the filing date of the application for registration, or the date of the first declared use of the mark.

-Exhaustion of rights: Any person may market, distribute, acquire or use the product to which the registered trademark is applied, after said product has been lawfully introduced onto the market by the owner of the registered mark or his licensee.
+Exhaustion of rights: any person may market, distribute, acquire or use the product to which the registered trademark is applied, after said product has been lawfully introduced on to the market by the owner of the registered mark or his licensee.
 This case shall include the import of lawful products to which the mark is applied.